2010 Austin suicide attack: Reaction

 The United States Department of Homeland Security issued a statement saying that the incident did not appear to be linked to organized international terrorist groups.
 White House spokesman Robert Gibbs reaffirmed what Homeland Security said, and that President Barack Obama was briefed on the incident.
 The President expressed his concern and commended the courageous actions of the first responders.
 The North American Aerospace Defense Command (NORAD) launched two F-16 fighter aircraft from Ellington Airport in Houston, Texas, to conduct an air patrol in response to the crash.
 That action was reported as standard operating procedure in this situation.

-The company hosting embeddedart.com, T35 Hosting, took Stack's website offline "due to the sensitive nature of the events that transpired in Texas this morning and in compliance with a request from the FBI."
+T35 Hosting, the company hosting Stack's website embeddedart.com, took his website offline "due to the sensitive nature of the events that transpired in Texas this morning and in compliance with a request from the FBI."
 Several groups supporting Stack on the social networking website Facebook appeared following the incident and the news of the accompanying manifesto.
 These were immediately shut down by Facebook staff.

 Austin police chief Art Acevedo stated that the incident was not the action of a major terrorist organization.
 He also cited "some heroic actions on the part of federal employees" that "will be told at the appropriate time."

 The Federal Bureau of Investigation stated that it was investigating the incident "as a criminal matter of an assault on a federal officer" and that it was not being considered terrorism at this time.

 However, two members of the United States House of Representatives, both of whose districts include the Austin area, made statements to the contrary.
 Rep. Lloyd Doggett (D-Texas) stated, "Like the larger-scale tragedy in Oklahoma City, this was a cowardly act of domestic terrorism."
 Mike McCaul (R-Texas), told a reporter that, "it sounds like it [was a terrorist attack] to me."
 Georgetown University Professor Bruce Hoffman stated that for this to be considered an act of terrorism, "there has to be some political motive and it has to send a broader message that seeks some policy change.
 From what I've heard, that doesn't appear to be the case.
 It appears he was very mad at the [IRS] and this was a cathartic outburst of violence.
 His motivation was the key."
 A USA Today headline used the term "a chilling echo of terrorism."